UCLA Samueli Makerspace

 9,000-square-foot student makerspace

-3D printers, a virtual reality system, electronics fabrication tools and more is available, free of charge, for personal projects and group activities.
+3D printers, a virtual reality system, electronics fabrication tools and more are available, free of charge, to Engineering students for personal projects and group activities.

 New UCLA Samueli Makerspace

-The UCLA Samueli School of Engineering opened a new 9,000-square-foot student makerspace in Boelter Hall at the start of the academic year.
+In 2018, the UCLA Samueli School of Engineering opened a new 9,000-square-foot student makerspace in Boelter Hall.

 What kinds of things can students make here?